ShenLab-Genomics/SpliceTransformer/README.md

 ### Other application

-The file `custom_usage.py` showed an example for getting raw outputs of SpTransformer model.
+The file `custom_usage.py` showed an example of getting raw outputs of SpTransformer model.

 ```python
 python custom_usage.py